-Families love this suburban Minneapolis park for classic favorites like the High Roller wooden coaster, but there's always something new happening, too.
-The 2011 addition of 17 Peanuts-themed attractions at Planet Snoopy (pictured) has been a huge hit with kids (952/445-7600; valleyfair.com).
+Families love this suburban Minneapolis park for old favorites including the High Roller wooden coaster, but there's always something new happening, too.
+The 2014 addition of Americana-themed area Route 76 features refreshed versions of classic rides like the Tilt-a-Whirl and Scrambler.
+952/445-7600; valleyfair.com

-Big Thrill: Choose to be blasted into the sky or dropped back to Earth on the 275-foot Power Tower.
+Big Thrill: Choose to be blasted into the sky or dropped back to Earth on the 275-foot Power Tower (pictured).
 It's a rush you and your stomach won't soon forget.

 Family Favorite: Cruise along Antique Autos' 1,100 feet of track in a replica of a 1910 Cadillac touring car.
 The ride is one of a handful that's been around since the park's opening in 1976.

-Travel Tip: Visit the Pepsi Imax Theater on hot days to cool off, rest your legs and enjoy an intriguing documentary film.
+Travel Tip: Visit the Galaxy Theater on hot days to cool off, rest your legs and enjoy live entertainment.

 Big Thrill: The Legend Roller Coaster started thrilling guests back in 1927, and the ride still delivers.
-The 13th oldest wooden coaster in the United States feels a little rickety, but that's what makes it fun.
+A recent $1-million renovation helped preserve the wooden coaster's structural integrity for generations to come.